sawyerthemiller/request-sirius-activation/README.md

 ## Private Method

 It appears that SiriusXM has been frequently updating their systems, so I'll keep this method private.
-NEEVR SHARE YOUR VIN PUBLICLY, I will assist you free of charge.
+NEVER SHARE YOUR VIN PUBLICLY, I will assist you free of charge.
 Be cautious of anyone asking for payment or donations upfront, as this is likely a scam.
 However, this repo is not meant to attack anyone doing that, but provide an alternative.
 Who knows, maybe they've found a better method.

 There is no guarantee that this method will work for everyone.
 I have successfully used it for both my Mom and Dad's cars, but results may vary for specific cases.